 For example, NovaBACKUP uses the incremental forever backup scheme, in which each storage medium holds the complete set of files selected for backup, and then sends the changes on file or block level only at the scheduled time.

-This flexible approach helps you manage your storage space more efficiently to reduce costs, reduces the time it takes to perform backups, and simplifies restores by allowing you to review different versions of a file and even restore something from several weeks ago (if you have enabled this in the backup's retention settings).
+This flexible approach helps you manage your backup storage more efficiently to reduce costs, reduces the time it takes to perform backups, and simplifies data recovery by allowing you to review different versions of a file and even restore something from several weeks ago (if you have enabled this in the backup's retention settings).

-When you create an image backup, you can quickly restore your entire server exactly as it was, even if the new server utilizes different hardware.
+When you create a Disaster Recovery or image backup, you can quickly restore your entire server exactly as it was, even if the new server utilizes different hardware.
 This can be very effective in disaster recovery scenarios where your entire system is lost.
-Some backup solutions even have the ability to store the image as virtual hard disks (VHD/VHD(x)) that can later be mounted as a virtual machine using Hyper-V, reducing the time it takes to access important system information or your data.
+Some backup solutions can store the image as virtual hard disks (VHD/VHD(x)) that can later be mounted as a virtual machine using Hyper-V, reducing the time it takes to access important system information or your data.

 When it comes to selecting the best storage device for your server backups, there are a lot of options.
 One thing to remember is that you don't want to just set up a, say, Network Attached Storage (NAS) and call it a day.
-A secure and reliable backup solution utilizes multiple backup destinations and storages (more on this in the “Offsite and Cloud Server Backup” section below).
+A secure and reliable server backup solution utilizes multiple backup destinations and storage devices to ensure comprehensive data protection (more on this in the "Hybrid Server Backup" sections below).

 When choosing the best storage medium for your local server backup, you should be able to choose the device that makes the most sense for your environment.
 For example, if you need to back up a single physical server, a direct-attached hard drive or solid-state drive might make more sense than a high-end NAS.
 More importantly, whatever you use should be able to scale as your storage needs grow.

-Here’s a brief overview of typical local backup storage that can be used for your server backup, along with their advantages and disadvantages:
+Here’s a brief overview of typical local backup storage that can be used for your server backup, along with its advantages and disadvantages:

 Advantages: Centralized data storage with options for built-in redundancy.